Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Codice Fiscale can be obtained before permesso

-With a D visa and ricevuta at the Agenzia delle Entrate.
-Quote art.
+With a type D visa and the ricevuta at the Agenzia delle Entrate.
+Refer to art.
 6 DPR 605/1973, fill Modello AA4/8.
-Some offices refuse — but if you remind them of the law, they usually comply.
-One person got a CF after the tax office employee "consulted colleagues over coffee" and agreed.
+Some offices refuse — but if you remind them of the law they usually comply.
+One person got CF after the tax office employee "consulted colleagues over coffee" and agreed.

-The code determines not only the type of activity but also the revenue coefficient (78% for IT, 67% for design) — and thus the real tax amount.
-Ensure the commercialista marked "nuova attivita" — otherwise 15% instead of 5% forever.
+The code determines not only the activity type but also the coefficient of profitability (78% for IT, 67% for design) — and thus the actual tax amount.
+Ensure the commercialista marked "nuova attività" — otherwise 15% instead of 5% forever.

-If you arrived in Italy and do not open a Partita IVA by the end of the year — you lose the ability to show Italian income for that year when renewing.
-Do not postpone.
+If you arrived in Italy and did not open Partita IVA by the end of the year — you lose the opportunity to show Italian income for that year when renewing.
+Do not delay.

 For renewal